 During college, she had been chosen for an internship at Time magazine, and after several years of challenging work she had secured a regular position with the magazine.
 Emma had sworn her father had finagled the position for her somehow, but he would never own up to it.
 He had been very proud of her success, but she never believed her work was good enough for the accolades she received or the praise he poured over her.

-Emma looked up from the pictures expecting her mother to still be looking on, but her attention was on something across the room.
+Emma looked up from the pictures expecting her mother to still be looking on, but her attention seemed to be on something across the room.
 She studied her face for a moment and then looked to where her gaze fell.

 “Everything okay, Mom?”

-“Mom let me help you with that.”
-Emma pushed back from the desk.
+“Mom, let me help you with that.”
+She pushed back from the desk.
 “You don’t need to be on that stool.”

 She looked over to Emma, mustering a smile, and raised her hand.
 Emma stopped in her tracks and watched as her mother stepped up on the rubber tread on top of the stool.
-She placed her hands on the shelf in front of her and stretched out every inch of her five-foot-four frame as she reached for a large folder perched on one of the top shelves.
+She placed her hands on the shelf in front of her and stretched out every inch of her five-foot-four frame as she reached for a leather satchel perched on one of the top shelves.
 Emma anxiously watched as she stood poised to run to her in case she fell.

-She watched as her mother grabbed the oversized folder, sliding it closer to the edge and, as she recovered it from its resting place, she pulled it closer to her chest.
-As she stepped down from the stool, she inhaled deeply.
-Emma must have been holding her breath while watching her mother as she exhaled heavily at the relief of seeing her mother back on the ground.
+Her mother reached for the bag, sliding it closer to the edge, and, as she recovered it from its resting place, she pulled it close to her chest.
+As she stepped from the stool, she inhaled deeply.
+Emma must have been holding her breath while watching as she exhaled heavily at the relief of seeing her mother back on the ground.

 “Mom, what is that?
 What was so important that you had to get up on that stool?
 You shouldn’t be climbing up there; you could have fallen.”

-Emma grumbled under her breath, “yeah I can see that mom.”
+She grumbled under her breath, “Yeah I can see that mom.”